intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/environment_setup.md

 ## Environment setup for Intel Arc GPU
-For Linux users, Ubuntu 22.04 and Linux kernel 5.19.0 is prefered.
-Ubuntu 22.04 and Linux kernel 5.19.0-41-generic is mostly used in our test environment.
-But default linux kernel of ubuntu 22.04.3 is 6.2.0-35-generic, so we recommonded you to downgrade kernel to 5.19.0-41-generic to archive the best performance.
+For Linux users, Ubuntu 22.04 and Linux kernel 5.19.0 are preferred.
+Ubuntu 22.04 and Linux kernel 5.19.0-41-generic are mostly used in our test environment.
+But the default Linux kernel of Ubuntu 22.04.3 is 6.2.0-35-generic, so we recommend you downgrade the kernel to 5.19.0-41-generic to achieve the best performance.
+Here is an introduction to several important steps, please refer to the [GPU installation guide](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for full instructions on environment setup.

 ### 1. Downgrade kernels
 Here are the steps to downgrade your kernel: